Tuesday, December 24, 2019

 such anger in the evening news.

-And each one bears a certain weight
+As each one bears a certain weight

-the loss, the illness culminate,
+and loss, the illness culminate,

-caught up in the pain
+we get caught up in the pain

-so little left to gain
+seems so little left to gain

 …what happened to the joy of long ago?

-Ahead the future lies uncertain
+Ahead our future lies uncertain

 it hides behind an opaque curtain—

-to stay or run and hide…
+if we should stay, or run and hide…

 Oh!
 That we might feel the wonder